lazyshawn/hitszthesis/README.md

 you should modify a tex file named `preamble.tex` to fill your information, then include all chapters in `main.tex`.

+Otherwise, make sure the `style/thesis_master.cls` is set as your documentclass.
+And informations about your dissertation should be provided by special directives (please refer to `demo/preamble.tex`).

 4. Compile / Build.

 Compile tex project in one way you are prefer to.